-- How well does the proposal align with the selected National Leadership Grants for Museums goal and objective(s)?
-(See Section A2 of this Notice of Funding Opportunity?) - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - Does the project address current needs of the museum field and/or have the potential to advance practice in the museum profession? - Does the applicant clearly articulate how the proposed work differs from, complements, or builds upon existing theory, scholarship, and practice?
+- How well does the proposal align with the selected NLG-M goal and objective? - How well has the applicant used relevant data and other evidence to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the primary audience(s) and beneficiaries, as applicable, for this work? - Has the primary audience and other project stakeholders been involved appropriately in planning the project? - Does the project address current needs of the museum field and/or have the potential to advance practice in the museum profession? - Does the applicant clearly articulate how the proposed work differs from, complements, or builds upon existing theory, scholarship, and practice?

-In section E of the Notice of Funding Opportunity, under Review Criteria, you will find a list of questions for each section of the narrative that reviewers are asked to consider when they review your proposal.
+In the Notice of Funding Opportunity, under Review Criteria, you will find a list of questions for each section of the narrative that reviewers are asked to consider when they review your proposal.
 It is a good idea to refer to these as you craft your narrative to be certain you are providing reviewers clear, solid information.
 You will see that they correspond fairly directly with the prompts you are given to write your narrative.